Satellite-im/warp-docs/constellation/constellation.md

 ### Utilizing Filesystem functions

-After everything is im place, we can now utilize the filesystem functions to access and modify (eg add/remove files or directories) the index.
+After everything is in place, we can now utilize the filesystem functions to access and modify (eg add/remove files or directories) the index.

 ```rust
 // ...